-Client Perceptions Studies | Perceptions of Consulting in Retail in 2024 page and in the firm-by-firm section).
-An explanation of the methodology used at each step can be found in the methodology in full section later in this report, but we summarise the approach in the table below.
+The chart below shows the average buyer funnel for the firms we ask about in TMT.
+An explanation of the methodology used at each step can be found in the methodology in full section later in this report.

 Performance across the buyer funnel